Gustavs Kitchen

 • Marzipan eggs and fruits

-• Påskgodis (Easter candy) including chocolate, licorice, and fruit-flavored sweets
+• Påskgodis (Easter candy) including chocolate, licorice, and fruit-flavored

 Regional Variations

-While these foods form the core of Swedish Easter cuisine, regional variations exist:
+While these foods form the core of Swedish Easter cuisine, regional variations

-• In Skåne (southern Sweden), special Easter soups featuring dried fruits are traditional
+• In Skåne (southern Sweden), special Easter soups featuring dried fruits are

 • In northern Sweden, reindeer might replace lamb as the primary Easter meat

-• Coastal communities often feature more seafood beyond the traditional herring and salmon
+• Coastal communities often feature more seafood beyond the traditional herring

 Children's Easter Traditions